evelyne24/system-design-checklist/docs/2_estimate-capacity/index.md

 ---
 layout: default
 title: System capacity
-nav_order: 3
+nav_order: 2
 permalink: /capacity
 has_toc: true
 ---

 {% include toc.md %}

-# Estimate capacity and constraints
+# Estimate the system capacity
 {: .no_toc }

 ### Determine if the system is skewed towards <mark>reads or writes</mark>.